Are Millets the next Superfood?

 – It was not only consumed by men in the ancient world but also by their pets

-– Millets can be used for flatbreads but can’t be used for leavened bread
+– You can use Millets for flatbreads but not for leavened bread

-There are numerous varieties of Millets available throughout the planet.
-The most commonly found Millets are Jowar (Sorghum), Bajra (Pearl Millets), Sama (Little Millets), Ragi (Finger Millets), Korra (Foxtail Millets) and Barri (Proso Millets).
+There are numerous types of Millets available throughout the world.
+The most common are Millets are Jowar (Sorghum), Bajra (Pearl Millets), Sama (Little Millets), Ragi (Finger Millets), Korra (Foxtail Millets) and Barri (Proso Millets).
 Bajra and Sama are high in fat, while Ragi has the lowest fat content.

-Millets are filled with nutrients.
+Millets contain a lot of nutrients.
 They are a rich source of Vitamin E and B complex vitamins such as niacin, thiamin and riboflavin.
 In addition, Millets also contain essential amino acids like methionine and lecithin and minerals like iron, magnesium, phosphorus and potassium.
 One type of phytonutrient especially abundant in Millets is lignans.
-They are thought to protect against breast and other hormone-dependent cancers as well as heart disease.
+They protect against breast and other hormone-dependent cancers as well as heart disease.

 Aids in weight loss

-Millets contain tryptophan, an amino acid which lowers appetite and helps in weight management.
-Millets are high in fiber and satiate hunger quickly, preventing us from overeating.
+Millets contain tryptophan, an amino acid that lowers appetite, which in turn, helps in weight management.
+Additionally, Millets are high in fibre that satiate hunger quickly, preventing us from overeating.
 They also digest at a slower rate which helps keep the stomach full for a longer time.
-Individuals who want to lose weight could include Millets in any one of their main meals.
+People who want to lose weight could include Millets in any one of their main meals.

-Millets contain both fibre and phytonutrients, the combination of which is believed to reduce the risk of developing colon cancer.
-Lignan, a phytonutrient in Millets, is converted into mammalian lignan in our intestine that protects us from breast cancer.
+Millets contain both fibre and phytonutrients, the combination of which help reduce the risk of developing colon cancer.
+Additionally, Lignan, a phytonutrient in Millets, converts into mammalian lignan in our intestine that protects us from breast cancer.

-Magnesium present in millets relaxes the muscles that line the inside of the arterial wall, which helps in reducing blood pressure.
+Magnesium present in millets relaxes the muscles that line the inside of the arterial wall.
+As a result, this help reduces blood pressure.
 It also reduces the severity of asthma and lowers the frequency of migraines.

 Helps in Celiac disease

 Celiac disease is a medical condition which is characterised by damage to the small intestine.
-This interferes with the absorption of nutrients from food.
+This, as a result, interferes with the absorption of nutrients from food.
 People who suffer from this disease cannot process gluten.
-Since millets are completely gluten free, it is a perfect food for individuals suffering from celiac disease.
+Since millets are gluten-free whole grains, it is a perfect food for individuals suffering from celiac disease.